 The Oompa-Loompas enjoy singing and dancing.
 They're always making up songs.
 Their favourite food is the cacao bean, the central ingredient in a bar of chocolate, and in the Wonka Factory they have access to as many cacao beans as they could possibly wish for.

-In the original book, the Oompa-Loompas are described as "tiny" people with "funny long hair."
+In the original book, the Oompa-Loompas are described as little people with long hair.
 The iconic visual representation of them having orange skin and green hair comes from the 1971 film adaptation.

 So please, oh please, we beg, we pray,